cmstead/phcollect/README.md

 - intersect(array/collection $dataset [...])
     - Variable arity -- accepts 1+ arrays or collections to perform intersection with
     - Returns original collection with intersection applied
-- partial(callable $userFn[, Mixed arguments])
-    - Performs a right-partial application of passed values on provided function
 - union(array/collection $dataset [...])
     - Variable arity -- accepts 1+ arrays or collections to perform union with
     - Returns original collection with union applied